 - Option to undertake specific governing body coaching awards on top of your degree

 - Wide range of exciting careers in community sport, private or overseas coaching, national governing bodies of sport or sport development.

-- Progression routes onto the final year of LJMU's BA (Hons) Sport Coaching
+- Progression routes onto the final year of LJMU's BSc (Hons) Sport Coaching

 Translating your academic studies into essential professional experience.